fruitsaladchan/Bad-Apple-Terminal/README.md

 ## Setup Instructions

-1. Extract audio from the video:
+1. Extract frames and audio from the video:
 ```bash
 python ./frame-extract.py
 ```